notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 Our project is only concerned with `postgres`, so we'll just be focusing on that so you don't have to install everything else :P.

-`diesel_cli` figures out how to setup the database by checking a file called `.env` for a database url.
+`diesel_cli` figures out how to setup the database by checking a file named `.env` for a database url.
-Create your `.env` file in the root of your crate.
+Create the `.env` file in the root of your crate.
-Rhe first line of the file should be your database url.
+The first line of the file should be your database url.

 ```rust
 // inside `.env`